bashleigh/GPIO/README.md

 ### PWM functions

-In PWM GPIO I have added 2 function for incrementing and decrementing for and to values within an interval.
+In PWM GPIO I have added 2 function for incrementing and decrementing for incrementing/decrementing to a value within an interval.
 ```php
 $manager->redled = 0;
 $manager->redled->increment(1023, 200);